sonanmemon/sonanmemon.github.io/_pages/about.md

   - /about.html
 ---

-👋 I am a PhD Economics Student at the University of Oregon, Eugene, USA.
+👋!
+I am a PhD Economics Student at the University of Oregon, Eugene, USA.

 I have a MPhil 🎓 in Economics from the University of Oxford, UK and a BSc 🎓 in Economics and Mathematics from LUMS (Lahore), Pakistan.

-🔬 My research interests lie in three years:
+🔬 My research interests lie in the following areas: empirical macroeconomics with an emphasis of monetary policy transmission and the intersection of network science and macroeconomics.

 Firstly, I use empirical macroeconomic tools such as reduced form VARs, structural VARs, Bayesian VARS and local projections to estimate the transmission channels of monetary policy 🏦 in both advanced and emerging economies.
-I have worked on papers which highlight the centrality of degree of central bank independence, inflation targeting regimes, fiscal conservatism, exchange rate regimes and degree of financial inclusion and stress in determining robustness of inflation to local and international shocks, especially across emerging economies.
+I have worked on papers which measure how monetary transmission depends on the degree of central bank independence, inflation targeting regime status, degree of fiscal conservatism of the incumbent government, exchange rate regimes and degree of financial inclusion in response to various local and international shocks.

-Secondly, during my MPhil thesis at Oxford, I worked on extending a New Keynesian model to incorporate an endogenous, expectation formation process based on social learning among consumers 👬.
-Thus, in this research agenda, my goal is to enrich New Keynesian models by explicitly modeling the heterogeneity and herding dynamics with respect to positive and negative fluctuations in household 🏘️ sentiment.
+Secondly, I am interested in the intersection of macroeconomics and networks, mainly through the lens 🔎 of understanding the structure of the international monetary system.
+For instance, during my MPhil thesis at Oxford, I worked on extending a New Keynesian model to incorporate an endogenous, inflation expectation formation process based on social learning and herding among consumers 👬.
+Understanding such information spillovers is crucial for estimating monetary policy transmission, which depends on anchoring of expectations and expected path of future inflation.
+In In similar vein, I am interested in how the political economy of money functions through linkages across international private banks and state/central bank networks, where the central node is the US dollar 💸 + Federal Reserve System.
+This network structure determines the global coordination of monetary policy and management of global business cycle dynamics.

-Thirdly, I am interested in the macroeconomics of global 🌍 supply chains and production networks.
-The structure of global transportation through cargo shipping 🚢, air travel ✈️ and intra-national networks through trucks ⛟ is a key determinant of global business cycles.
-Even if the shock originated from some geo-political conflict such as in the Russia-Ukraine war, the propagation and amplification of the shock depends on structure of such supply chains.
-My goal is to understand such amplification and propagation both empirically and theoretically through use of input-output data and global business cycle models.
+I am proficient in applied econometric tools including machine learning and solving small DSGE models using DYNARE and IRIS-Toolbox.
+I can also code in R, Julia, MATLAB, Python, and STATA with advanced proficiency for all but Python.